discord-extensions-archived/hljs-styling/README.md

 ```

 # Styles
 The default style that this theme comes with is Atom One Dark.
 If you'd like to change from this theme, go into the **HLJS-Styling** file and replace the variables, as simple as that.
-If you'd like to create a custom style and have it added, make a pull request adding the theme into the styles folder.
+If you'd like to create a custom style and have it added, make a pull request adding the style into the "styles" folder.

 # Previews
 ### JavaScript